turuluu/clima/README.md

     my_tool version

 Clima parses the `version` attribute into the `c` object, so if you want control over it, you can overwrite it with the `post_init` or by handling the `c.version` otherwise.

+Note: `my_tool` is an executable script either as a symbolic link found in the path.
+It's one way of creating CLI programs quickly.

 ## Autocompletion